tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Let’s start by loading some lidar data into R. Here’s a link to several PDF files listing instructions on how to load data.
-We’ll start with philly.pdf to get instructions for downloading
+We’ll start with philly.pdf to get instructions for downloading our lidar data.

 Let’s walk through downloading a specific dataset: